MkBth2025/GeoSoilMLOps/README.md

 ## Citation

 If you use GeoSoilMLOps in academic research, please cite the associated software release and publication when citation information becomes available.
-For an archived release, the repository can be connected to Zenodo and the resulting DOI and citation metadata added here.

 ## Contributing